1. Supportive relationships with parents or caregivers are crucial for promoting resilience in children.

-Let’s start with what is resilience.
+Let’s start with the definition of resilience.
 You may find different definitions for this word, but essentially, resilience involves a positive and adaptive response to adversity.
 Now, what are the key factors that promote resilience in your little one?
 We’ve already mentioned the most significant one: supportive relationships.
-These will protect him from developmental disruption by providing personalized responsiveness.
-Plus, they’ll help him build important skills, like planning, regulating behavior, and adapting, that will allow him to respond to difficulties and thrive.
+These will protect them from developmental disruption by providing personalized responsiveness.
+Plus, they’ll help them build important skills, like planning, regulating behavior, and adapting, that will allow them to respond to difficulties and thrive.

 Why do these relationships help?